 Manuscripts should be submitted online using the Journal of Customer Behaviour ScholarOne Manuscripts site (http://mc.manuscriptcentral.com/wpjcb) New users should first create an account.
 Once a user is logged onto the site submissions should be made via the Author Centre.
 Authors should prepare and upload two versions of their manuscript.
 One should be a complete text, while in the second all document information identifying the author should be removed from the files to allow them to be sent anonymously to referees.
 When uploading files authors will then be able to define the non-anonymous version as “Complete paper with author details”, and the anonymous version as “Main document minus author information”.
 Please note that authors are responsible for ensuring that copyright permission has been properly obtained for all material included in their submission.

-To submit your manuscript to the Special Issue choose the type of submission (e.g. original paper, case study etc.) from the Manuscript Type list when you come to submit your paper.
-Then, when you come to the ‘Details and Comments’ page, answer ‘Yes’ to the question ‘Is this manuscript a candidate for a special issue?’ and insert the title ‘Early Career Researcher 2013’ in the text field provided.
+To submit your manuscript to the Special Issue choose ’Special Issue’ from the Manuscript Type list when you come to submit your paper.
+Then, when you come to the ‘Details and Comments’ page, answer ‘Yes’ to the question ‘Is this manuscript a candidate for a special issue?’ and insert the title ‘Political Marketing’ in the text field provided.